BerkeleyBlockchain/landing-page/README.md

+## Welcome
 This is the b@b landing page hosted on [https://blockchain.berkeley.edu](blockchain.berkeley.edu).
-Built by b@b design department fall 2023 in React.
+Built & maitained by b@b design department.
+The site is written in React.

 ## Available Scripts